THEOplayer/samples-html5-sdk/reference-apps/text-track-rendering-subtitles/README.md

   <summary>Learn more</summary>

 ### About textTracks
-In THEOplayer, the textTracks can be used for a variety of purposes: showing captions, passing metadata, activating timeline thumbnails and marking chapters.
+In THEOplayer, the text tracks can be used for a variety of purposes: showing captions, passing metadata, activating timeline thumbnails and marking chapters.

 Check the other samples for other textTracks functionalities, and the links below for related resources.